psyomn/wlog/README.md

     [issue #1] forget
     [wlog]

-If you forgot what you are doing, you can do
+While in the scope of an issue, you can display its full description by invoking the command `desc`.

-    [issue #1] desc
+    [issue #4] desc

-    + Issue #6
+    Issue #4
-      - Reported : 2013-10-26 15:01:45 -0400
+      Reported : Sat Jul 12 00:46:27 2014
-      - Due      : 1969-12-31 19:00:00 -0500
+      Due      : Fri Oct 24 05:00:00 2014
-      - Entries  : 0
+      Entries  : 0
-      - Status   : started work
+      Status   : started work
-      - Time     : 3h
+      Time     : 3w 4d 1h

-      - Whatever description you wrote for issue 1
-      - And here there exists an even larger description of the issue
+    Summary
+      This is some impressive work right here

+    Description
+      But this is an ever longer desc

-You can also attach files to issues
+You can also attach files to issues (you have to be outside the scope of an issue for this - this feature is experimental at the momment so don't rely too much on it):

     [wlog] attach
     Attach to which issue? : 1